Getting Started

 with your Plaid keys, andplaid_sandbox_token

-with your plaidpublic_token
+with your Plaidpublic_token

-.
+(the token returned in the previous step).
 Hold on to theaccess_token

 curl --location 'https://sandbox.plaid.com/item/public_token/exchange' \